velosoberti/DataScience_Guide/README.md

 ##

 #### In this project, I develop a simple study guide on forecasting, starting with important concepts such as stationary series, moving averages, performance metrics, and related topics.
+After this section.

-After this section, I explore forecasting with Moving Averages, Exponential Smoothing and its methods, and ARIMA.
+#### I explore forecasting with Moving Averages, Exponential Smoothing and its methods, and ARIMA.

 <p align="center">
   <a href="https://github.com/velosoberti/DataScience_Guide/tree/main/FORECASTING%20GUIDE" style="